DrGBL/WES.WGS/README.md

 `04.norm.ID.sh`: normalizes and left aligns variants using the reference genome.

+`04.1.whitelist.sh`: this is the suggested code to obtain the list of variants to be used to build our list of allowed variants.

 `05.ancestryPCA.sh`: uses 1000G to train a random forest classifier to infer continental ancestry in your cohort.
 Note that this may not be fully necessary if homogeneous ancestry is expected.

 `06.selectAncestry.sh`: subsets samples from a specific ancestry as obtained in the previous function (here I used europeans as an example)